 Dr. Imran has taught courses in the areas of economics, statistics, strategy and finance at different universities across Pakistan.
-He has also provided consulting services and executive education programs to local companies in the areas of agribusiness, financial modelling and economic policy.
+He also provides consulting services and executive education programs to local companies in the areas of agribusiness, financial modelling and economic policy.
 In particular, Dr. Imran likes to leverage his interdisciplinary educational background and work experience to highlight how economic models and statistical tools can help managers and policy makers make better decisions.
-In terms of research, Dr. Imran utilizes an array of methods including mathematical analysis, statistical modelling and numerical simulations to examine policy relevant issues broadly related to the agricultural and financial markets of Pakistan.
-His research has been published in reputable international journals like Economic Modelling, Applied Economics, Issues in Accounting Education and Applied Financial Economics.
+In terms of research, Dr. Imran employs an array of methods including mathematical analysis, statistical modelling and numerical simulations to examine policy relevant issues broadly related to Pakistan's agricultural and financial markets.
+His research has been published in reputable international journals e.g., Economic Modelling, Journal of Agricultural and Resource Economics, Applied Economics, and Issues in Accounting Education etc.

 Chaudhry, M. (2018).
 "Complex price dynamics in vertically linked cobweb markets.".
 Economic Modelling.